StrangeBeeCorp/docs/docs/thehive/administration/cortex/add-a-cortex-server.md

 [Cortex](https://github.com/thehive-project/Cortex/){target=_blank} is an open-source analysis and response engine designed for SOCs, CSIRTs, and security researchers to automate threat intelligence gathering and incident response.

 !!! warning "Requirements"
     Before adding a Cortex server, you must install and configure Cortex.
-For instructions, refer to the [Installation and Configuration Guides](../../../cortex/installation-and-configuration/index.md).
+For instructions, refer to [Cortex Installation Methods](../../../cortex/download/index.md).

 !!! note "Multiple Cortex servers"
     TheHive supports connecting multiple Cortex servers only with a paid license.